 They like to send short messages through social media platforms (for example WhatsApp, WeChat, etc.).
 Such messages are often recycled, cute and seasonal, in formats such as animated gifs, stickers, emojis, collages or videos.
-Above all, they love to touch as many people as possible, for instances ex-colleagues, schoolmates and casual friends in a chat group.
-Hence, physical cards are really not their cup of tea.
+Above all, they love to touch as many people as possible, for instance, ex-colleagues, schoolmates and casual friends in a chat group.
+Hence, physical cards are not their cup of tea.

 - Group 2: The tech-savvy on the move lot

 The tech-savvy generation prefers the convenience and ability to send and receive their greetings anytime, anywhere, with any device.
 They are constantly on the move, either on business travel or overseas holidays.
-Hence, the social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
-For close friends, sending eCard will be more appropriate as and they can receive it on any social media platform.
+Hence, social platforms (particularly Facebook and Instagram) and email are the best ways to keep in touch with them.
+For close friends, sending eCard will be more appropriate as they can receive it on any social media platform.

 - Group 3: The sentimental lot

 Below is the approach one can take based on the group type.
-Besides, the closeness of relationships and the time sensitivity of the greeting should be considered too.
+Besides, the closeness of relationships and the time-sensitivity of the greeting should be considered too.

-- With group 2, I recommend digitize the physical card into eCards for further customization (see Figure 1) or design eCard using your own design or eCard templates (see Figure 2).
+- With group 2, I recommend digitize the physical card into eCards for further customization (see Figure 1) or design eCard using your design or eCard templates (see Figure 2).

-- For group 3, I suggest designing handmade cards with unique paper texture, personal touch and creativity.
+- For group 3, I suggest designing handmade cards with unique paper texture, personal touch, and creativity.
 Alternatively, one can download and print the personalised eCard to create a physical card (see earlier blog on Green Hybrid Chinese New Year Card Idea).

-In conclusion, festive season is to be enjoyed.
+In conclusion, the festive season is to be enjoyed.
 Sending festive greetings should not be stressful.
 Card making is fun and therapeutic as we slow down to focus on the moment.
 Better yet, you can be eco-friendly and go green at the same time with the above approach.
 Join us and find yourself experience the festive cheers like never before.